mathewqpmiller/Excel-KickstarterAnalysis/README.md

     <img width="700" alt="level1" src="https://github.com/mathewqpmiller/Excel-KickstarterAnalysis/blob/main/MDScreenCaptures/SubCategoryCapture.JPG?raw=true">
 </p>

-### Timeline
+### Task 4: Create Timeline Pivot Table / Pivot Chart

+For this task I had to create a timeline of the Kickstarter campaigns.
+The purpose of the timeline was to communicate how many campaigns were successful, un-successful or canceled over a period of time.
+Further, the timeline needed to be filterable by category and year to better understand how these affected the overall trend.
+The steps I took to create the timeline pivot table and pivot chart are as follows.
+* Create a new sheet in the workbook and name it Kickstarter Timeline
+* Add a pivot table to the new sheet that analyzes the original worksheets state column and corresponding Date Created row.
-Create a new sheet with a pivot table with a column of state, rows of Date Created Conversion, values based on the count of state, and filters based on parent category and Years.
+* Create a multi-line pivot chart, based on the pivot table, that is filterable by year and category. th a pivot table with a column of state, rows of Date Created Conversion, values based on the count of state, and filters based on parent category and Years.
 Now create a pivot chart line graph that visualizes this new table.
-Create a report in Microsoft Word and answer the following questions.
-Given the provided data, what are three conclusions we can draw about Kickstarter campaigns?
-What are some limitations of this dataset?
-What are some other possible tables and/or graphs that we could create?

 <p align="center">
     <img width="700" alt="level1" src="https://github.com/mathewqpmiller/Excel-KickstarterAnalysis/blob/main/MDScreenCaptures/TimelineCapture.JPG?raw=true">
 </p>

-### Bonus
+### Task 5: Create Success Rate Vs Funding Goal Chart

+I now had to create another visualization that would communicate the percent of successful projects vs the orignal set goal for funding.
 Create a new sheet with 8 columns:
 Goal
 Number Successful